kifayat-en/Linear-regression/README.md

 **Formula: -∞ to 1**
 **R² = 1 - (SSE / SST) Sum of Squared Errors,  Total Sum of Squares**

-Tells how much of data variation your model explains
+Tells how much of data variation your model explains.
-1 = perfect model
+1 = perfect model.

 **Example**
 R²        |  Meaning